rathishvbr/gitpackager/support/README.md

 ```

 ```

 ## In the template update

 `FILES locatio`

+## In the template update nsqd and cassandra ipaddress

+The `init1.5.sh` is preconfigured to assume that the `nsqd` and `cassandra` ip address are available locally.

+## In the template update gulpupd

+The `init1.5.sh` is preconfigured to assume you are running `testing` and `1.5` version of repository.

-The `init1.5.sh` will executed when virtual machine boots.
+The `init1.5.sh` will executed when every the  virtual machine boots.

-Internally the script uses,

-### gulpupd
+### internally we use, gulpupd

+This script is bundled into `init1.5.sh` as OpenNebula wants the script to be in-line and loads the full script as base64 into its memory.
+Hence the below copy is already there for you in `init1.5.sh`

 The gulpupd script helps customers to keep the shipped images Up-to-date with the latest version of vertice agent (gulpd)